AmanPhadke/GymIQ-Workout_Intelligence_System/README.md

 ---
 # Why I Built This?

-I go to the gym seriously and I wanted to predict when I'm overtraining before I get injured, so I built a system that tracks fatigue and forecasts my 1RM progression
+I go to the gym seriously and wanted to predict overtraining before injury strikes — existing apps just track weights, they don't think.
+So I built a system that uses statistical modeling to track fatigue, forecast 1RM progression and tell me when to back off.

 ---